This page focuces on the history of the development of Sovereign Harbour. Below you will find a timeline of events.

 1980 - A new Eastbourne Harbour Bill passed.

-1980 - Harbour construction plans shelved due to rising costs.
+1980 - Harbour construction plans were shelved due to rising costs.

 1988 - Chatsworth Trustees pull out and sell land to Tarmac and Asda.